Instructional Design

 Robert Gagné's Nine Events of Instruction

 Robert Gagné's nine events of instruction focus on the classroom delivery of instruction and on interaction with the learner rather than on the analysis of the learner or subject matter, or on the development of istructional materials per se.
 Gagné's nine events presuppose that the up-front analysis of subject matter and learner and definition of learning objectives have already been completed.
 The first three events address preparing the learner to receive the instructional stimulus: gaining the learner's attention, informing the learner of objectives, and stimulating recall of prior learning.
-The nine events have a strong Behaviorist flavor, as delivering instruction is framed as "presenting a stimulus" and successful learning is demonstrated in "performance, which the instructor elicits, assesses, and reinforces to enhance retention.
+It should be noted that, while the nine events preserve some behaviorist elements (e. g., "present stimulus," "elicit response," etc.), they also reflect cognitive influence (e. g., "inform learner of objectives," "provide learning guidance," etc.).

 Dick and Carey Model